 What we like: Premium build quality and design with a recent boost in sustainability.

 Arc’teryx’s Cerium collection has been well loved for years, combining high-end materials and excellent build quality in a good-looking package.
 The latest Cerium Vest follows suit and is high-end in just about every way: You get 850-fill goose down for warmth (the Patagonia Down Sweater Vest above has slightly lower 800-fill), a super-soft face fabric and lining, and Coreloft synthetic insulation in areas prone to getting wet like the shoulders and collar.
-And with the recent update, Arc’teryx tacked on a host of sustainability measures, including recycled and bluesign-approved fabrics, bio-based materials, RDS-certified down, and a dope-dyed shell that uses less energy and water during production than standard dyeing practices.
+Arc’teryx also recently tacked on a host of sustainability measures, including recycled and bluesign-approved fabrics, bio-based materials, RDS-certified down, and a dope-dyed shell that uses less energy and water during production than standard dyeing practices.
 The result is just about all you can ask for in a vest, from weight and warmth to functionality and looks.

 See the Men's Arc'teryx Cerium Vest See the Women's Arc'teryx Cerium Vest